 I currently serve as the curator and Project Director for John William Gallery out of my office/studio in upstate New York.
-The gallery has locations in Delaware and Florida.
+The gallery is now located in Wilmington, Delaware at the historic Hercules building.

 Between the years 2004 – 2011, I ran two galleries on the campus of Roberts Wesleyan College, Rochester, NY.
 In 2011, I moved to Corning, NY where I served as Gallery Manager for The Glass Menagerie Gallery.
 Soon thereafter, I opened my own gallery, Spencer Hill Gallery, a small commercial space where I represented 22 American artists.
 In 2014, I moved to Delaware where I joined the Board of Directors at The Delaware Contemporary, a non-profit contemporary art museum.
 In 2017, I began serving as the museum’s Gretchen Hupfel Curator of Contemporary Art.
 In the spring of 2020, I retired as the curator at The Delaware Contemporary.